johnApale/AiGroupChat/docs/dev-sessions/session-7.md

 5. **GetByIdAsync returns 404 for disabled providers** - Disabled providers treated as non-existent from client perspective.

 6. **Fixed provider IDs in seed** - Using predictable GUIDs (11111111-..., 22222222-...) for easier testing and references.

+7. **Simplified GetByIdAsync** - Renamed from `GetByIdWithMembersAsync` since members and AiProvider are always needed; cleaner API.